wealthbot-io/wealthbot/README.md

 * Cash generating transactions while maintaining target asset allocation
 * Muni substitiution

-## Demo

-Go to http://demo.wealthbot.io to play with *all the features* before installing.

 ## Community

 Join our Gitter to discuss the project in realtime.